TeamLighthorse/teamlighthorse.github.io/_posts/2020-09-11-api-guidelines.md

 Microsoft has devoted [significant time and effort](https://developer.microsoft.com/en-us/office/blogs/rest-api-design-guidelines/) into the development of these guidelines, and continues to do so.
-In addition to the guidelines themselves, Microsoft provides libraries and tooling for ASP.NET to help implement these guidelines, making it a natural choice for our team.
+In addition to the guidelines themselves, Microsoft provides libraries and tooling for ASP.NET Core to help implement these guidelines, making it a natural choice for our team.

 What follows is a summary of some of the areas from the Microsoft REST API Guidelines that our team